yvonniefan/php2650_project/index.md

 criteria, the root node is divided into two children: left and right.
 In turn, each child node is split, producing left and right child nodes with each split.
-The process is repeated recursively for each subsequent node.
+The process is repeated recursively for each subsequent node [2,3].

-A good node segmentation can maximize the survival difference between the offspring.
+A good node split can maximize the survival difference between different children nodes.
 The optimal split for a node can be found by searching all possible x variables and split values c and selecting the x and c that maximize the survival difference.
 By maximizing survival differences, trees separate out different situations.
-Eventually, as the number of nodes increased, the alien cases were separated, and each node in the tree became homogenous, made up of samples with similar survival rates.
+Eventually, as the number of nodes increased, the alien cases were separated, and each node in the tree became homogenous, made up of samples with similar survival rates [2-4].

 ### Node Segmentation Rules